bymayo/craft-porter/README.md

 {{ craft.porter.deleteAccountForm() }}
 ```

-By default it will add a basic set of Tailwind CSS classes, but you can add customisation parameters so you can change the styling, for example:
+By default it will add a set of classes prefixed with `porter__`, but you can add customisation parameters so you can change the styling, for example:

 ```
 {{ craft.porter.deleteAccountForm(
     {
         buttonClass: 'bg-black text-white hover:bg-white hover:text-black',
-        buttonLabel: 'Delete Account'
+        buttonText: 'Delete Account'
     }
 ) }}
 ```